 What Is The Best RV For Full-Time RV Living?

-This video explains why WE chose a fifth wheel RV for full-time living.
-We discuss what we perceived as pros & cons to other RV types and why the fifth wheel fits our life- and travel-style.
+This video explains why we chose a fifth wheel RV for full-time living at the beginning.
+We discuss what we perceived as pros & cons to other RV types and why the fifth wheel fit our life- and travel-style.
 However, that has since changed and we now love our motorhome/truck camper combo.

 The best RV for full-time living is going to be different for everyone based on their preferences.
 We hope this helps you with your full-time RV decision!